daquinons/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library to create user interfaces in the web in a practical way.
+It solves problems like reusability (using components), DOM manipulation (creates a virtual DOM and when there is a change it only updates the part of the DOM that changed instead of updating the whole page).
+Thanks to this it can be used to create very complex applications.

 - [ ] What does it mean to _think_ in react?

+It means to think in components.
+Every part of the application will be a component, from the smallest part to the biggest.
+It also requires to think in how these parts communicate and share data.

 - [ ] Describe state.

+State is data that a component stores and can be modified when interacting with it.
+When the state changes, the component will change reacting to that new state.
+State should always be stored in the top level component of the application and it can't be accessed from other components.

 - [ ] Describe props.

+Props are data that is passed to a component when creating it.
+We used props to pass data from one component to another, mostly from the top level, who stores the state of the whole application, to child components.

 ## Project Set Up